allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 As a best recommendation I can share with you that it took me about an hour to write simple [socket inactivity detector](https://gist.github.com/wendigo/b5f0bfa6c271c8cd27a2) without prior knowledge and experience in writing chisels or Lua programming language.
-Cool, isn't it?
+Cool, isn’t it?

 ## Summary